 FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

-How is ondansetron injection used (Zofran)?
+How should I take ondansetron (Zofran)?

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.